Pompi2503/principles-of-data-analyticss/README.md

 - Use numpy.polyfit to compute and overlay a regression line on the scatter plot from Task 5.
 - This line represents the best linear approximation of the relationship between the two features.

+### Task 7: Analyse Class Distribution
+ -  To analyse the distribution of petal lengths across three species in the Iris dataset.
+ - Present median, interquartile range and outlier in the dataset.
+ - Present data in visual and interpretable format using box plots